 You need to have the big picture figured out first (the story arc) before you can start plotting how you’ll get there.
 Each point in your plot occurs in a particular order and relates to the other plot points somehow.

-We’ll talk more about plotting in next month’s newsletter, but for now, just remember that your story arc and plot work together to create the DNA of your story.
+We talk more about plotting in this article.
+For now, just remember that your story arc and plot work together to create the DNA of your story.

 How to Create Your Story Arc

 Nigel Watts wrote in his book Writing a Novel and Getting Published that your story arc should follow these eight points, in order:

 - Stasis.
 This is the current situation you find your main character in.

 - Trigger.
 This is an inciting event that changes the course for your main character.

 - Quest.
 The trigger results in a quest for your main character to achieve a goal.

 - Surprise.
 These are complications that prevent your main character from achieving his goal.

 - Critical Choice.
 This is when your main character chooses what path to take and confronts the obstacles.

 - Climax.
 The critical choice results in the climax, the peak of tension in your story.